-According to the respected academic journal International Bulletin of Missionary Research, Christian religious leaders alone committed an estimated $34 billion in financial fraud in 2011 — compared to the $31 billion spent by Christians on global missions.
-Another estimate from the Center for the Study of Global Christianity says Christian religious leaders commit $90 million in financial crimes daily, and the fraud is growing at a rate of 5.97% each year.
-If the researchers are correct, religious financial fraud among Christians will almost double in 14 years to $60 billion annually by 2025.
+According to the respected academic journal International Bulletin of Missionary Research, Christian religious leaders alone will commit an estimated $59 billion in financial fraud in 2017 — compared to the $53 billion spent by Christians on global missions.
+Another estimate from the Center for the Study of Global Christianity (from 2011) says Christian religious leaders commit $90 million in financial crimes daily, and the fraud is growing at a rate of 5.97% each year.
+The International Bulletin also estimated, ecclesiastical crime among Christians will hit approximately $80 billion annually by 2025.

 False “Needs.”
 For example, Dallas-based televangelist W.V.
 Grant raised a lot of cash claiming at one time to be supporting dozens of orphanages in the Caribbean but in reality was giving insignificant amounts of money to only one orphanage that he used for photo ops.